Symbiota/Symbiota-Laravel/README.md

 4. If you want to use base docker then you will need to setup your own docker compose file as of now a supported configuration is in the works.

 ## Integrating with Current Symbiota
-1. Copy or Clone [BioKIC/Symbiota](https://github.com/BioKIC/Symbiota) into this in a new directory with the name of your choice (e.g., "Portal")
+1. Copy or Clone [BioKIC/Symbiota](https://github.com/BioKIC/Symbiota) into this repo. in a new directory with the name of your choice (e.g., "Portal")
 2. Add `PORTAL_NAME=` to your `.env` file and give it the name of the folder you just created
 3. Setup the rest of the `.env` to connect `DB` secrets to match your symbiota config
 4. Test by Navigating to a no laravel page like `sitemap` on the navbar